tuva-health/athenahealth_connector/README.md

 It's highly recommended to use a Python virtual environment to manage project dependencies.
 This isolates the project's packages from your global Python installation.

-1. Create the virtual environment (run this inside the tuva_dbt directory):
+1. Create the virtual environment (run this inside the athenahealth_connector directory):

 ```bash
 # Use python3 if python defaults to Python 2